FundationOne/backtesting/README.md

 ## Development and Contributions

 - Feel free to fork the project for personal development.
 - Contributions to the project are welcome!
-Please refer to CONTRIBUTING.md for more details.
+Submit your PRs.

 ## Built With